 The midrash tells us that the first human spent his time giving names to the animals.
 In Hebrew, of course, and he had fun playing with the letters and roots to convey their core essence.
 Take for example the dog, kelev, which literally means “like a heart” (ke-lev), portraying how loyal dogs are; or the arye, the lion, whose name is made of an alef – leadership and reish – head, emphasizing its role as king of the beast.

 There are animals in this Torah portion and here’s a story about one.
-It’s a strange story so I’m bringing the text in full (Number 21:4-9; translation of Machon Mamre):
+It’s a strange story so I’m bringing the text in full (Number 21:4-9; translation from Sefaria):

 What’s with the snake?
 I had to go back finally check what does nachash (“snake”) means.
 The word shares its root with “lenachesh” (to guess but also as in divination), nichush (guess, as in a game), nechoshet (copper), and Nachshon (prince o the tribe of Judah).
 How do all these connect??